 By definition, a bidding strategy is how your money is used to display your PPC ads.
 How you choose a bidding strategy depends on a number of factors including the platform, the actual ad itself, your marketing goal and your budget.

-There are a selection of standard manual and automated bidding options on most of the ad platforms.
+There is a selection of standard manual and automated bidding options on most of the ad platforms.
 These are:

 - CPC (also known as eCPC)